hexatomic/hexatomic/docs/user/src/usage/formats.md

 # Importing and exporting corpora

 Per default, Hexatomic will store its project in its native data format Salt.
-You can, however, import corpora from different formats, or export them to another one.
+You can, however, import and export corpora from and to different formats.

 Currently, Hexatomic supports the following additional file formats: